minio/operator/docs/minio-job.md

         - "--insecure"
 ```
 The MinioJob is a Kubernetes Job that runs mc commands.
 It uses the MinIO client (mc) to interact with the MinIO server.
+`--insecure` will be added to the mc command.
+For we can't mount the minio certs in the job pod.
 ## mcImage
 The `mcImage` field specifies the Docker image that will be used to run the mc commands.
 In this case, the image is `minio/mc:latest`.
 ## serviceAccountName